neverfox/haida/writeups/lab5.md

 We did not have time to explore other options this week.
 We are considering implementing demonstratives as modifiers, but are not sure if this is theoretically valid and would like to explore our options further in coming labs.

+Furthermore, as mentioned earlier, sentences like #40 and #132 do not parse because of the tense on the attributive adjective.

 ### Possessives